 Here's how it works:

-When you borrow money to buy your home with an FHA loan, you pay mortgage insurance.
+You pay mortgage insurance when you borrow money to buy your home with an FHA loan.

 1 - Upfront Mortgage Insurance Premium (UFMIP)